Cuban Salsa: Open Saloneo Walk

 Open Saloneo

-For the classic Saloneo, the Follow starts in Caída start position on “1”, she walks a “S”-shaped pattern into the next Caída start position on “7-8”, etc. The “Open Saloneo” is to do exactly the same but the Follow is only led by the shoulder with the Lead’s right arm.
+For the classic Saloneo, the Follow starts in CaÃda start position on “1”.
+She walks a “S”-shaped pattern into the next CaÃda start position on “7-8”.
+The “Open Saloneo” is to do exactly the same.
+However, in this case, the Follow is only led by the shoulder with the Lead’s right arm.